|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 40g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This rich key lime pie is baked, then an optional meringue topping is added, or top the pie with a dollop of whipped cream and lime zest.
-Feel free to use a light whipped topping on this pie, and use either a purchased or homemade graham cracker crust.
+Bake this rich key lime pie and top it with an optional meringue topping or a dollop of whipped cream and lime zest.
+Feel free to use a light whipped topping on this pie and either a purchased or homemade graham cracker crust.